SeckMohameth/Vers-2016-2019/README.md

 A few friends helped me with this.
 I edited and recored most of the video.
 - [Marketing Video](https://www.youtube.com/watch?v=9F17vBFwjCg)

+The idea for the video was that Vers is all about creating moments and inviting others to be a part of it.
+I brainstormed with another friend on creating a blog and building a social following on Instagram and YouTube.
+We were gonna call it Vers One or One Culture

 ### Business